top of page

 Atmosphere 3

 At most college basketball games the student section and pep band are the engine that drives the gameday atmosphere.
-While the pep band at Mullins Center is solid, support from the student section is negligible.
+While the pep band at Mullins Center is solid, and the cheerleading and dance squad are excellent, support from the student section is negligible.
 One entire end of Mullins Center is set aside for the student body, but it sits mostly empty for basketball games.

 Just up the road from Mullins Center is the town of Hadley, where many more dining and shopping choices are located.
 Most of the eateries in this area consist of chain restaurants and fast food options.
-The Hangar Bar and Grill, a popular campus hangout with numerous craft brews on tap, is located near McGuirk Stadium.
+The Hangar Bar and Grill, a popular campus hangout featuring craft brews from Amherst Brewing, is located near McGuirk Stadium.

 There are lodging options near UMass in both Amherst and Hadley.
 With Springfield only a half hour away, you won't have to travel too far to find a place to stay after the game.
 For those wishing to eliminate the commute after the game entirely, the UMass Hotel and Conference Center is located at the center of campus and is run entirely by students in the hospitality and tourism management program.